evought/VCard-Tools/README.md

 * PHP 5.5 (5.5.18)
 * MySQL 5.5 (5.5.38)

+The library is known to _not_ work with PHP 5.4, but the Continuous Integration server does regularly test against [hhvm](http://hhvm.com/) (Hip Hop Virtual Machine).

 Dependencies are tracked through [Composer](https://getcomposer.org/).
 The Composer tool, with its configuration in composer.json obtains, tracks, and installs the components needed to build and use VCardTools.